Skip to main content

 Seagrasses are critical coastal ecosystems that provide goods and services including stabilizing sediments, serving as a habitat for coastal organisms and nursery fishes, and partaking in nutrient cycling and carbon sequestration.
 Seagrass-associated microbes play a direct role in regulating nutrient cycling and seagrass health.
 My research aims to elucidate changes in carbon cycling and shifts in the microbial communities of seagrasses in light of eutrophication and ocean acidification.

-Worked with Dr. Mueller.
+Advisor: Dr. Ryan Mueller.

 Jack Williams